 By following these steps, you’ll be able to start your research presentation confidently, establish your credibility and expertise, and create interest in your topic.

-By practicing yoga, you can learn to control your breathing, calm your mind, and increase your focus and concentration.
-All of these skills can help you feel more centered and confident when it’s time to give your presentation.
+By practising yoga, you can learn to control your breathing, calm your mind, and increase your focus and concentration.
+All of these skills can help you feel more centred and confident when it’s time to give your presentation.

 If you’re interested in learning more about the benefits of yoga, check out our blog post on the subject YOGA: The Ultimate Productivity Hack for Ph.D.
 Research Scholars and Researchers.